GadgetsMenu/gadgetsmenu-docs/content/enUS/others/material-syntax.md

 ---
 title: Material Syntax
-description: You can find the potion ID to make this potion as GUI menu item.
+description: You can find all supported material syntax for GadgetsMenu menu item.
+You can use block, player head, potion, colored leather armor and custom model data as item material.
 group: others
 keywords: material syntax
 topics:
  - material syntax
 ---

-Want to use potion as material for GUI menu item?
-Check the list below to create associated potion items.
+Regardless of your server version, you must follow the material syntax when configuring item materials.
+Otherwise, you may encounter some errors or the item may not display correctly.

 ## Material